soph-colo/cs4700-capstone/README.md

 # NeuroDrone: Brainwave-Controlled System

 ### Description
+NeuroDrone’s goal is to control a drone with one’s brain activity.
+This Brain-Computer Interface (BCI) technology can be used across many different disciplines, from healthcare to gaming.
+BCI technology replaces a physical remote with one’s brain to control hardware and software.
+This kind of technology can aid those who are physically limited, allowing them to use hardware or software without a physical remote.

+This project contains three main features: the headset, the drone, and the software.
+These three components work together to allow for drone flight via headset control.
+The headset will connect to the user’s computer, which has both the headset’s software and the drone flight software installed.
+The computer, which will be connected to the drone’s remote, will run the headset’s live data stream software as well as the drone flight script.
+From there, the user wearing the headset will be able to think of pre-trained commands that will fly the drone in real-time.
+As of now, the audience for this product is fellow students who are looking to iterate and improve the current system.

 ### Instructions
 * (Please refer to user manual for more detailed instructions and troubleshooting guidance)